alifnrzm/SQL-Customer-Online-Shopping/README.md

 ### Project Overview

 Data analysis on Customer Online Shopping behavior in a year.
-The aim is to create a visualisation that informs about the Revenur, type of products sold, Customer demographics, and losses.
+The aim is to create a visualisation that informs about the Revenue, type of products sold, Customer demographics, and losses.

 ### Data sources